chainorders/upwood/WARP.md

 ### Contract Testing

 - Each contract has comprehensive unit tests
-- Integration tests in `contracts/integration-tests/`
+- Integration tests (to be re-added after refactoring)
 - Contracts use Concordium smart contract testing framework

 ### Backend Testing